 Giveaways are similar, though they are usually attached to a coupon deal with additional stipulations.
 For instance, a free item giveaway coupon may require another purchase to be made or shipping to still be paid, in addition to presenting the coupon.

-Both giveaways and vouchers are great ways to attract new customers.
 While customers may be reluctant to shop at a new store for any number of reasons, they are more likely to check it out if they know they’ll get a free ‘gift’.
 This strategy is particularly well-suited to social media platforms, which you can use to simultaneously encourage follower engagement.

-5 Effective Coupon Marketing Strategies
+Effective Coupon Marketing Strategies For WooCommerce

 Below are five proven coupon marketing strategies that you can start using today to reach new customers or achieve other marketing objectives.